 navattic.identify({ email: user.email })

-Winning a complex deal is like a relay race, and a clumsy handoff can cost you the win.
-The race doesn't start with the final closer; it begins with the first runner out of the blocks.
-That first runner is your pre-sales team.
-They set the pace, navigate the initial hurdles, and ensure the team has a strong lead.
-So, what is pre sales in this context?
-It’s the critical first leg of the race where deep discovery happens, solutions are designed, and prospects are qualified.
-A smooth, informed handoff from pre-sales to sales is everything, creating seamless momentum that carries the deal across the finish line.
+Winning a complex deal is like a relay race—a clumsy handoff can cost you the win.
+The race doesn't start with the final closer.
+It begins with the first runner out of the blocks: your pre sales team.
+They set the pace, clear the initial hurdles, and give the team a strong lead.
+This is the core definition of pre sales.
+It's the critical first leg where deep discovery happens and solutions are designed.
+A smooth, informed handoff from pre-sales to sales creates the momentum needed to carry the deal across the finish line.

 Key Takeaways